TapTrack/TCMPTappy-iOS/README.md

 func tappyBleFoundListener(tappyBleDevice: TappyBleDevice) {
     scanner.stopScan()

-    // The getTappyBle(centralManager:, device:) method does an additional check to ensure that the
+    // The getTappyBle(centralManager:device:) method does an additional check to ensure that the
     // detected device is indeed a TappyBLE device and not another device using the same Bluetooth
     // module.
 If it finds that the device is not a TappyBLE reader, it will return nil. let tappyBle = TappyBle.getTappyBle(centralManager: TappyCentralManagerProvider.shared().centralManager, device: tappyBleDevice)

-    // Upwrap the optional value returned by getTappyBle(centralManager:, device:). if let tappyBleFound = tappyBle {
+    // Upwrap the optional value returned by getTappyBle(centralManager:device:). if let tappyBleFound = tappyBle {
         // You can set TappyBLE status listeners for connection and disconnection events. tappyBleFound.setStatusListener(listener: tappyStatusListener)